Monastery of Our Lady of Mount Carmel

 The community of Our Lady of Mount Carmel was founded in 1892 by a group of French Carmelite nuns.
-As of 2022, a community of about twenty sisters is made up of women from ten different countries and four different continents.
+As of 2022, a community of about twenty sisters is made up of women from ten countries and four continents.
 The common language spoken inside the monastery is French.

-The Monastery, which is exclusive to nuns, is located not far from the Stella Maris Monastery for Carmelite monks, also located on the slope of Mount Carmel in Haifa.
+The Monastery, which is exclusive to nuns, is located less than 3 km uphill from, and southeast of, the Stella Maris Monastery for Carmelite monks, also located on the slope of Mount Carmel in Haifa.